 Watch for Misleading Labels

-In Australia, all herbal preparations for medicinal or therapeutic purposes must comply with the Australian Code of Good Manufacturing Practice for Medicinal Products.
-This code was put in place in 2003 in order to ensure that increasingly popular herbal remedies were safe to use.
+In Australia, all herbal preparations for medicinal or therapeutic purposes must comply with the Guide to Good Manufacturing Practice for Medicinal Products.
+This code was put in place in 2009 in order to ensure that increasingly popular herbal remedies were safe to use.
 However, safe or "low risk" does not necessarily mean it has been tested for its therapeutic value.

 As herbal remedies and essential oils became more popular, many companies took advantage of the regulations in their marketing campaigns.
 Because of this, you can't be entirely sure that what you read on a label reflects the actual quality of the natural oil.
 These are some common misleading claims to watch for: